 Q: Tell us about your studio setup.

-A: It is geared towards mixing and production, with careful consideration with room treatment and comfort of space to be an easy place to focus.
+A: It is geared towards mixing and production, with careful consideration with room treatment and comfort.
+The goal is for it to be an easy and comfortable place to focus on the music.

 Q: What other musicians or music production professionals inspire you?